gschmutz/bigdata-spark-workshop/05-spark-application/README.md

 ```bash
 docker exec -ti awscli s3cmd del --recursive s3://flight-bucket/refined
 ```

+> **What you should see:** One `delete:` line per object removed from the `refined/` prefix.
+If the folder did not exist yet, no output is shown — that is fine.

 Now we can submit it using `spark-submit` CLI, which is part of the `spark-master` docker container.